SFujiN/CSCI3081-Project-Drone-Delivery-System/labs/lab11_QA/lab11_QA.md

 * Discuss broad topic C++/coding stuff.
 Any lingering questions that you may have.

 * Talk about how to implement the drone_simulation.
-Has anybody started and found a cool trick, or got stuck and need some input?
+A key design philosophy with the Facade pattern is breaking work up into smaller subsystems.
+What subsystems do you think would be most helpful?
+Remember, the goal is to move <b>as much</b> logic out of the DroneSimulation class as possible.

-* Anything about the UML or Doxygen that you wish you knew before the deliverables were due?
-If you are meeting on/before Oct 16, is there anything you want some input on before you turn in your Doxygen?
+* Anything Doxygen that you feel like you want to discuss before the deliverable?
+Do you want to compare/contrast documentation before you turn in your Doxygen?